sharedstreets/CurbLR/examples/complex_examples.md

 ```

 # Dual allowed use and rush hour parking restriction

 No vehicles may stop between 7am and 9:30am or between 4pm and 6:30pm Monday through Friday.
-From 9:30am to 4pm and from 6:30pm to 7:30pm Monday through Friday may be used as 2 hour parking for vehicles with a handicap placard or as a 15 minute loading zone for all others.
+From 9:30am to 4pm and from
+6:30pm to 7:30pm Monday through Friday may be used as 2 hour parking for vehicles with a handicap placard or as a
+15-minute loading zone for all others.

 ### **Sign**